 A supervised practicum experience with a minimum of 15 clock hours in seminar and 45 clock hours of approved early childhood practical experiences.
-Focuses on the student's demonstration of competencies that produce positive developmental outcomes for young children ages birth to nine.
-Prerequisite: ECED 2130, 2140 or Department Approval
+Focuses on the student's demonstration of competencies that produce positive developmental outcomes for young children age birth to nine.
+Prerequisite: ECED 2130, 2140 or department approval